 However, to enable us to comply with the VATMOSS legislation:

-That said: We will never, ever pass this information to any other retailer, online or otherwise.
-And also, we will never, ever use this information to send you promotional material that you haven’t asked for.
-When opening an account, each purchaser has the option to refuse marketing.
-Just click the box and refuse it if you don’t want to see stuff from us.
-(We don’t send newsletters out more than once every month or two, and anyway, but that’s not the point.
+Also: we will never, ever use this information to send you promotional material that you haven’t asked for.
+For new buyers making a purchase or opening an account, the default position is "no marketing."
+Want to receive news from us when we've got something new in the store?
+Fine -- just click the box to accept it.
+(We don’t send newsletters out more than once every month or two, but that’s not the point.
 The point is your right to choose what marketing you want to see.)
-Additionally, every page at the Ebooks Direct store has a link at the bottom where you can sign up for our mailing list at MailChimp in case you do want to see marketing.
-Our mailing list members get special deals and advance warning of special deals that other customers don’t.
+Additionally, every page at the Ebooks Direct store has a box above the footer where you can sign up for our mailing list at MailChimp in case you do want to see marketing.
+Our mailing list members get special discounts and advance deals on new releases that other customers don’t.

-…I want to emphasize here that I really hate having to implement the “register at our site / open an account” thing.
-It’s so much simpler and quicker and less annoying for everyone involved if you can just click on an ebook and pay for it and go.
+…I want to emphasize here that we really hate having to collect address info from people.
+Admittedly it's much simpler and quicker and less annoying for everyone involved if you can just click on an ebook and pay for it and go.
 But times change, laws change, and we can no longer conduct our business that way.
-If it means we lose you as a customer, I’m really sorry.
+If it means we lose you as a customer, we're really sorry.
 We’ll miss you, and (assuming that you’ve previously purchased from us at some time) please accept our warm thanks for your past support.

 As regards what will be happening in the store today (December 30) and tomorrow (December 31): Nothing different from anything that’s happened earlier this month (or the previous four years).
 But for these last two days, we will not be charging VAT on purchases.
 If you are an EU-based customer who wants to purchase our e-books without having VAT added to the price, today and tomorrow are your last chances to do so.
 At 2200 GMT on December 31, we will be closing down Ebooks Direct for approximately 12 hours in order to make the necessary changes in our store’s order-handling software so that VAT is charged appropriately to EU residents.
 (And so that we can spend New Year’s Eve at the local pub with our neighbors.)